Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Results

 We remark that this measured discrepancy between theoretical and actual effects is not at the site of injury, but at the downstream (readout) neurons, \textit{i.e.} after the impact of the upstream injury has been nonlinearly modulated by moving through the cascaded system.

-This discrepancy suggests that ablation may be a poor proxy for naturalistic neuronal damage in some contexts.
+This variability in the ratio of ablation injury to equivalent FAS injury, dependent on which neurons are injured, suggests that ablation may be an unreliable proxy for naturalistic neuronal damage in some contexts.